Backtracking line search: A special case: (standard) stochastic gradient descent (SGD)

 Even if the cost function has globally continuous gradient, good estimate of the Lipschitz constant for the cost functions in deep learning may not be feasible or desirable, given the very high dimensions of deep neural networks.
 Hence, there is a technique of fine-tuning of learning rates in applying standard GD or SGD.
 One way is to choose many learning rates from a grid search, with the hope that some of the learning rates can give good results.
 (However, if the loss function does not have global Lipschitz continuous gradient, then the example with $f(t)=|t|^{1.5} \,$ above shows that grid search cannot help.)
 Another way is the so-called adaptive standard GD or SGD, some representatives are Adam, Adadelta, RMSProp and so on, see the article on Stochastic gradient descent.
 In adaptive standard GD or SGD, learning rates are allowed to vary at each iterate step n, but in a different manner from Backtracking line search for gradient descent.
 Apparently, it would be more expensive to use Backtracking line search for gradient descent, since one needs to do a loop search until Armijo's condition is satisfied, while for adaptive standard GD or SGD no loop search is needed.
 Most of these adaptive standard GD or SGD do not have the descent property $f(x_{n+1})\leq f(x_n)$, for all n, as Backtracking line search for gradient descent.
 Only a few has this property, and which have good theoretical properties, but they turn out to be special cases of Backtracking line search or more generally Armijo's condition Armijo (1966).
 The first one is when one chooses learning rate to be a constant <1/L, as mentioned above, if one can have a good estimate of L. The second is the so called diminishing learning rate, used in the well-known paper by Robbins & Monro (1951), if again the function has globally Lipschitz continuous gradient (but the Lipschitz constant may be unknown) and the learning rates converge to 0.

 Summary

-In summary, backtracking line search (and its modifications) is a method which is easy to implement, is applicable for very general functions, has very good theoretical guarantee (for both convergence to critical points and avoidance of saddle points) and works well in practice.
+In summary, backtracking line search (and its modifications) is a method which is simple to implement, is applicable for general functions, has solid theoretical guarantees (for both convergence to critical points and avoidance of saddle points) and works well in practice.

 Several other methods which have good theoretical guarantee, such as diminishing learning rates or standard GD with learning rate <1/L – both require the gradient of the objective function to be Lipschitz continuous, turn out to be a special case of Backtracking line search or satisfy Armijo's condition.
 Even though a priori one needs the cost function to be continuously differentiable to apply this method, in practice one can apply this method successfully also for functions which are continuously differentiable on a dense open subset such as $f(t)=|t|$ or $f(t)=ReLu(t)=\max\{t,0\}$.